captionpoint/captionpoint-plays/THE-ROOMMATE.md

 There's lots of other women I'd date if I was going to date a woman so...
-(Beat, disentangling herse(f)
+(Beat, disentangling herself)
 Call me.
 Okay?
 (She hangs up.)
 (Beat.)
-(She calls ---
+(She calls Robyn again.
-## ROBYN:
-again.
 Voicemail.)
-Hi ---
-## ROBYN:
-it's me again
+Hi Robyn it's me again
 clearly
+you probably aren't checking your phone

+ 91

-you probably aren't checldng your phone and you're probably going to check it sometime soon sometime later but soon and then you'll see I've been trying to reach you
+and you're probably going to check it sometime soon sometime later but soon and then you'll see I've been trying to reach you